antielectronbomb/castaway-plugins-wiki-protons/StuffNotYetReverted.md

 	- No cooldowns
 	- Penetrates enemy players(?)
 - ACTUALLY reverting Pomson and Bison to use flame particle hitbox
+- Pre-Gun Mettle Dalokohs Bar (can be eaten infinitely, no overheal, cannot be thrown)

 Class Mechanics Reverts:
 - Pre-Gun Mettle Engineer Mechanics